-I am a third year Ph.D. student in the ACO (Algorithms, Combinatorics, and Optimization) program at Carnegie Mellon University.
+I am a fourth year Ph.D. student in the ACO (Algorithms, Combinatorics, and Optimization) program at Carnegie Mellon University.

 You may occasionally also see my name written as Mikhail Lavrov.
 This is still me.
 Mikhail and I are the same person.